the-release/the-release.github.io/CONTRIBUTING.md

 ### Proposing an Article

 Anyone with a keyboard and just enough repressed anger about the tech industry can propose an article.
 Make sure you follow The Release's general [Voice & Tone guidelines](#voice--tone) and have some fun!
-If you just want to propose an idea without writing an article, you can [open an issue](https://github.com/the-release/the-release.github.io/issues) with the <kbd>[Article Idea](https://github.com/the-release/the-release.github.io/labels/Article%20Idea)</kbd> label attached to it.
+If you just want to propose an idea without writing an article, you can [open an issue](https://github.com/the-release/the-release.github.io/issues).

 #### Voice & Tone